 Located in the center of Greece, Athens is the main gateway to the Greek islands.
 Most Greek ferries to almost all the islands of the Aegean Sea depart from the ports of Athens.
-Some islands are found in long distance from Athens and need many hours of ferry travelling to go.
+Some islands are found in long-distance from Athens and need many hours of a ferry traveling to go.
 However, there are also many islands close to Athens which are reachable by ferry, perfect for a short trip or weekend break.
 Ferries depart from the three main ports of Athens: Piraeus, Rafina & Lavrion.

 From Piraeus to Saronic Islands

 The closest islands to Athens by ferry are the Saronic islands: Aegina, Agistri, Poros, Hydra and Spetses.
 Only 1 to 2 hours ferry ride from the port of Piraeus, these small islands are perfect for weekend visits and even day trips.
 In fact, these islands get very busy with Athenians on summer weekends.